danielep71/VBA-DATETIMEPICKER/README.md

 ├─ README.md
 └─ LICENSE
 ```
 > Important: if the exported UserForm references `UF_DatePicker.frx`, keep the `.frm` and `.frx` together in source control.
+>
+> Ribbon support is callback-based.
+The VBA callbacks live in a standard module, while the Ribbon layout itself must be provided through RibbonX / `customUI.xml` in the workbook or add-in package.
 ---

 ## 🛠️ Installation